 Minimum care requirements

-To get child support, your child needs to live with you (or another carer) for at least 35% of the time – that’s about 5 days a fortnight.
+To get child support under a formula assessments, your child needs to live with you for at least 35% of the time – that’s about 5 nights a fortnight or 128 nights a year.

 Sharing care of children